cbrnr/sleepecg/doc/source/index.md

 ```

 # SleepECG
 Welcome!
-This is the documentation for version **{{ version }}** of SleepECG, a toolbox for sleep stage classification using ECG data.
+This is the documentation for version **{{ version }}** of SleepECG, a package for sleep stage classification using ECG data.

 SleepECG is available on PyPI and can be installed with [pip](https://pip.pypa.io/en/stable/):
 ```